j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 whose intricate outline is equally lost

 having traced from the world's lineaments
 their painstaking cross-hatching and edges.

-Reality remembers everything.
+Reality remembers everything:

-The snowflake's spoke melted to globe in a tree's green hand, reflects
+the snowflake's spoke melted to globe in a tree's green hand, reflects

 a knobbed branch, a convex sky,